zizzzw/lamvs/README.md

 Actually, the same effect can be achieve by enter the following link in sequence:
 ```
-1 import design from code
+1 import design from linux code
 	http://localhost:8080/importDesign?pro=7

 2 fihish type and list table